 Binge Drinking Assessment

 There will be physical and psychological tests to evaluate your condition.
-Physical tests may include taking blood or urine samples and questionnaires about your current health.
-Psychological tests include asking your mental health background as well as questions about other related concerns.
+Physical tests may include taking blood or urine samples and answering questionnaires about your current health.
+Psychological tests include answering questions about your mental health background and other related concerns.

 Binge Drinking Treatment

 Those with a binge drinking problem combined with alcohol dependency may undergo several evidence-based programs such as: